-At 31/12/2016, CNP Assurances chose to align its profit and loss indicator for each segment with the internal reporting, which now favors the geographical sectors more on the technical characteristics of the products distributed by the group
+At 31 December 2016, CNP Assurances chose to align its profit and loss indicator for each segment with the internal reporting, which now focuses on geographic sectors rather than the technical characteristics of the products distributed by the Group.

-This choice of geographical segmentation is based on, on the one hand, a multi-criteria organization linked to the Group's strategic priorities (geography, activities, networks) and, on the other hand, allocation of goodwill to Treasury Generating Units Mainly geographical.
+This choice of geographic segmentation is based on a multi-criteria organisation linked to the Group's strategic priorities (geography, activities, networks) and the allocation of goodwill to mainly geographic cash generating units.
+It has been adopted in order to present geographic segments as the Group's operating segments based on the definitions in IFRS 8 paragraphs 8 and 10.